guthizzle/osrs_tools/leagues/strats/grid_master.md

   </details>

 - [ ] Fairy's flight to gnome stronghold and do the gnomeball tile
+- [ ] Teleport to CKQ, buy and drink a steamforge brew in the pub
 - [ ] Home teleport - (**DIS**)
 - [ ] Grab a `jug of water` and some `logs` if we couldnt get earlier
 - [ ] Head to Wizard's tower to check the demon